 Volatile Organics Using Manual Fill and Drain Method: This method is also denoted as the “straw” method (with gravity drain).
 Collect volatile organics last.
 If the pump tubing is placed within the screened interval, do not reinsert the tubing into the well after withdrawing, and do not repeat steps 1.1.2.3 through 1.1.2.6.

 Insert sufficient length of drop tubing to provide enough sample volume to fill all necessary VOC sample containers, if possible.
+Use Teflon or other fluoropolymer, Kynar, high-density polyethylene (HDPE) or similarly inert material for the drop (down-hole) and delivery tubing.
+Do not use low-density polyethylene (LDPE) tubing

 Remove the drop tubing from the inlet side of the pump.